 Adding Too Many Details

 Your email should only be about expressing your thankfulness for the interview and how great you feel about the company.
 Your thank you email should not be taken as an opportunity to take on your interview where you left off.
-Do not take this email as an opportunity to complete all the gaps and answer the questions that you could not while during the interview.
+Do not take this email as an opportunity to complete all the gaps and answer the questions that you could not answer during the interview.
 At any point, the interviewer must not feel that you are requesting them to turn the tables for you and make the decisions in your favour.

 Do Not Make Requests